 Painting Timber in Extremely Cold Temperatures

-Oil based paints should only be applied when the temperature is 5°C or above, while the latex paints require a temperature of 10°C and above.
+Oil-based paints should only be applied when the temperature is 5°C or above, while the latex paints require a temperature of 10°C and above.
 Weather conditions should remain constant or above these temperatures for a minimum of 24 hrs after these paints have been applied to allow them to dry off completely.

-Painting Timber in A Humid Weather
+Painting Timber in Humid Weather

-The correct procedure for water based paints to cure is to allow the water to evaporate faster than the remaining solvents.
+The correct procedure for water-based paints to cure is to allow the water to evaporate faster than the remaining solvents.
 It is only after the water has evaporated completely that the paint film shrinks into its final shape.
-Finally after the solvents evaporate, the chemical reactions in the paint cause it to form a hard material.
-But water fails to evaporate in humid weather conditions this can cause the solvents to evaporate before the water.
-This can cause the paint to cure with moisture trapped inside – causing permanent damage.Humid weather conditions also prove to cause havoc when using oil-based paints.
+Finally, after the solvents evaporate, the chemical reactions in the paint cause it to form a hard material.
+But water fails to evaporate in humid weather conditions and this can cause the solvents to evaporate before the water.
+This can cause the paint to cure with moisture trapped inside – the result is bubbling and blistering causing damage to the paint film.